 For quantities and full instructions, please see the printable recipe card below.

 How To Make These Vegan Mushroom Bacon Tartlets

 I know this recipe looks like it is long and complicated but only because I have given quite detailed instructions to make it as easy as possible.
 It’s actually very simple to make these and they come together very quickly.
 The basic steps are as follows:

 - Mushroom Bacon - thinly slice the mushrooms, marinade for 15 minutes, then bake in the oven.

 - Tahini Pastry - whizz all the pastry ingredients in the food processor, chill, then press into the tartlet tin.
 Blind bake in the oven.

-- Black Garlic Cashew Cream - whizz in a high speed blender for a minute or two.
+- Black Garlic Cashew Cream - whizz the ingredients in a high speed blender for a minute or two.

 - Assembly - fill the cooked pastry cases with some cashew cream and top with bits of mushroom bacon and garnish with some smoked paprika or chopped chives.

 See it really is quite simple isn't it!